Trina0224/WalkingWithGod/README.md

 31. Rotate from landscape to portrait is fine, but portrait to landscape. (seems fixed.
 12/16)
 32. disable keyboard on iPad or iPhone. ( `readOnly="true"` is not working with react-select...)
 33. auto detect language and display the user's language.
-35. Some languages are still waiting to translate.
-36. Only display number keys on iPad or iPhone.
+36. Only display number keys on iPad or iPhone. (it works sometimes... why?)
 37. Display style is strange on the Android phone.

+# Nice to have:
-38. need 希伯來文
+38. need Hebrew book names

 # Done: